What if…

 Didn’t work for me.

-This season’s penultimate episode is called: “What If…. the Avengers Assembled in 1602?”
-Very loosely based on the limited series 1602 written by Neil Gaiman, penciled by Andy Kubert, digitally painted by Richard Isanov, and set in the Elizabethan era, in the year 1602.
-It’s a story where superheroes have appeared around 400 years too early, due to someone from the future accidentally ending up in the past, and as a result, creating a cascade of events that will eventually destroy the world, unless the heroes can set things right.
-Personally, it’s not one of my favorite sources for an episode to be drawn from, but there’s no denying that it’s popular with a lot of people.
+That comic was written by serial sex pest and well-known creep Neil Gaiman, penciled by Andy Kubert, and was digitally painted by Richard Isanov.
+Set in the Elizabethan era, in the year 1602, hence the name, it’s a story where superheroes appeared around 400 years too early, due to someone from the future accidentally ending up in the past, and as a result, creating a cascade of events that will destroy the world if the heroes can't set things right.
+Personally, it’s not one of my favorite comics, but maybe, much like the Zombies episode last season, they like to do one episode based on a limites series each season.
+Also, there’s no denying that the comic is popular with a lot of people.

 What if… We went to the Renn Faire?